 - Ways in Which Meth is Abused: When meth is used in any form, it’s extremely dangerous.
-Users can purchase meth pills to take orally, powder to snort or in rock form to smoke.
+Your loved one can purchase meth pills to take orally, powder to snort or in rock form to smoke.
 The drug can also be injected.
-The user’s preferred way of taking meth has a direct effect on how quickly addiction develops and how rapidly the person begins to suffer from the disabling side effects of its use.
-Injecting and smoking meth deliver the drug most quickly to the user’s central nervous system and brain, leading to rapid addiction and the physical and mental consequences of using the drug.
+The meth abuser’s preferred way of taking meth has a direct effect on how quickly addiction develops and how rapidly the person begins to suffer from the disabling side effects of its use.
+Injecting and smoking meth deliver the drug very quickly to the person’s central nervous system and brain, leading to rapid addiction and the physical and mental consequences of using the drug.
 But there is no such thing as a less damaging way to take meth.
 If meth abuse continues, its affects cannot be avoided.
 Knowing what to look for if you suspect a loved one of abusing meth can make a huge difference in getting help quickly.

-- Subtle Signs of Meth Abuse: The subtle signs of meth abuse are often the first to appear and can be easily written off by a user or loved one who’s in denial about the problem.
-Even though meth is less expensive than many other street drugs, the user often resorts to stealing to support their ever-increasing need for the drug.
+- Subtle Signs of Meth Abuse: The subtle signs of meth abuse are often the first to appear and can be easily written off by the addicted individual, or loved one who’s in denial about the problem.
+Even though meth is less expensive than many other street drugs, that person often resorts to stealing to support their ever-increasing need for the drug.
 Realizing that money is missing from your wallet, coin jar or household savings can point to meth use.
 Some of the physical and mental signs are hard to see, even though they’re present.
 Accelerated heart rate and high blood pressure are two silent signs of meth abuse.
 Likewise, mental fogginess and impaired thinking are two subtle signs that your loved one is addicted to meth.
 If a few of these signs are present, it’s unwise and unsafe to ignore them.

 The Pain of Continued Abuse

 As meth abuse and addiction continue the consequences it leads to become more severe.
 If you’re the family member of someone who’s addicted to meth, you’ve already witnessed and experienced the painful side effects this drug causes and have had a glimpse of its dangers.
-When addiction takes over, the user is no longer able to will himself or herself to stop, and denial and cravings are so strong they easily overpower any attempts to stop alone.
-That’s why supportive family members and professional treatment are instrumental to a meth user who needs help.
+When addiction takes over, the person is no longer able to will himself or herself to stop, and denial and cravings are so strong they easily overpower any attempts to stop alone.
+That’s why supportive family members and professional treatment is instrumental to someone addicted to meth who needs help.
 Knowing more about the dangers and consequences of continued meth abuse can help you in seeking appropriate treatment for your loved one or yourself.

-- Dangers of Meth Addiction: Continued abuse of meth will subject the user to a host of risks.
+- Dangers of Meth Addiction: Continued abuse of meth will subject the individual to a host of risks.
 The physical dangers posed by meth addiction lead to serious health conditions that can become life threatening.
-The impaired thinking and risky behaviors of a meth user can lead to illness as serious as HIV/AIDs and hallucinations that can linger long after use has stopped.
+The impaired thinking and risky behaviors of that person can lead to an illness as serious as HIV/AIDs and hallucinations that can linger long after use has stopped.
 Those who abuse meth are not the only ones who suffer its horrific effects.
-Stress and strife faced by family members trying to deal with the addict often leads to turmoil within the family.
+Stress and strife faced by family members trying to deal with the addicted individual often leads to turmoil within the family.
 A meth user’s potentially aggressive behavior is scary for partners and children to witness; domestic abuse and divorce are common in families suffering from meth addiction, as are financial difficulties.